Aleksi95/BatchMetrics/README.md

 library(BatchMetrics)
 ```
+Alternatively, you can use the remotes package

 # Usage

-Load in the dataset of RNA-Seq count data
+Load in the dataset of RNA-Seq count data.
+These commands show description of the loaded datasets

 ```{r}